Sustainable Manufacturing is a Competitive Advantage

 Webinar 3: Developing a Culture of Innovation and Sustainability

 This webinar will help inspire a culture of innovation and sustainability within organizations and provide training with best practice examples of successful endeavors.
-A company spotlight will be included.
+Maker’s Mark Distillery will discuss sustainability efforts at their facility.
+View the recording of Webinar 3.

 – February 22, 2018, 9am-4pm EST at the Ford Louisville Assembly Plant